dj-wasabi/helm-zabbix/README.md

   --cert="www.example.com.crt"
 ```

-In the above configuration, we create a secret named `www.example.com`.
-Please change this as well to either your FQDN or something that you know that it is related to the earlier mentioned FQDN.
+In the above command, we create a secret named `www.example.com` in the `zabbix` namespace.
+Please change the name and/or files as well to either your FQDN or something that you know that it is related to the earlier mentioned FQDN.

 We need to create an `zabbix-override.yaml` file containing the following ingress configuration.
 ```yaml